-3. If a serious accident or medical emergency is necessitating an ambulance Call for assistance from the nearest first aider, ensuring all children in the vicinity are safe and supervised.
+3. If a serious accident or medical emergency is necessitating an ambulance - Call for assistance from the nearest first aider, ensuring all children in the vicinity are safe and supervised.
 The first aider who attends will take charge and will decide on and, if appropriate, administer the relevant first aid treatment.
-In the event of it being deemed necessary to call an ambulance, if not previously alerted, inform the head or one of the deputies.
+In the event of it being deemed necessary to call an ambulance, if not previously alerted, inform the head or the deputy.
 A member of staff will then be stationed at the school gate to escort the paramedics to the pupil.
 A member of staff known to the pupil will accompany the casualty until the parent or guardian arrives.
-Where there is an urgent need for treatment, the responsibility must be assumed by the doctor.
+Where there is an urgent need for treatment, the responsibility must be assumed by the Doctor.
 The Health Care Plan should be taken to the hospital.

-All incidents must be recorded by the school's procedure
+All incidents must be recorded by the school's procedure.

-4. Notifying Parents

-The office manager, following instructions from the Headteacher or Mrs Busby, will notify parents where required.
+4. Notifying Parents - The Secretary following instructions from the Headteacher or Deputy Headteacher, will notify parents where required.
 Any child taken to hospital by a member of staff must have written details of name, address, date of birth, doctor and any medical information that may be relevant.

-5. Dealing with bodily fluid spillages (Biohazards)

-For this policy, bio-hazards are said to include blood, vomit, faeces, urine and wound drainages.
+Dealing with bodily fluid spillages (biohazards) - For this policy, biohazards are said to include blood, vomit, faeces, urine and wound drainages.

 In the event of a spillage on a surface, there should be an immediate isolation of the area before members of staff deal with the hazard.
 Waste should be disposed of in the appropriate bin.
-The spillage kit is located in a high cupboard in the infants' toilets.
+The spillage kit is located in a high cupboard on the junior's toilets on the first floor of the main building.

-6. Head Injuries

-All head injuries are to be regarded as potentially dangerous irrespective of the external injury.
+Head Injuries - All head injuries are to be regarded as potentially dangerous irrespective of the extent of the external injury.